rest-for-physics/rest-for-physics.github.io/getting-started/browsing-and-viewing-events.md

 nav_order: 40
 ---

-# Browsing and Viewing Events
+# Browsing and viewing events
 {: .no_toc }

 ### Table of contents